View basket (0 items $0.00)

 So basically, if your right hemisphere would be better at a certain task, but the left one gets there first (for example, if it was more active at that moment), the left one will continue to run the show and give you a different experience than the right one would.
 Iain McGilchrist goes even further: “The hemispheres need to cooperate, but I believe they are in fact involved in a sort of power struggle.”

-The cooperation between the right and left brains is essential for us to learn better, function more intelligently and become proficient in anything.
+The cooperation between the right and left brains is essential for us to learn better, function more intelligently, and become proficient in anything.
 Whatever it is you are engaged in—reading, writing, music, art, sports—each hemisphere has something important to contribute for you to have access to both technique and inspiration.

-David Siegel and Tina Payne Bryson write: “The brain has two sides for a reason: with each side having specialized functions, we can achieve more complex goals and carry out more intricate, sophisticated tasks.
+Daniel Siegel and Tina Payne Bryson write: “The brain has two sides for a reason: with each side having specialized functions, we can achieve more complex goals and carry out more intricate, sophisticated tasks.
 Significant problems arise when the two sides of our brain are not integrated and we end up coming at our experiences primarily from one side or the other.
 Using only the right or the left brain would be like trying to swim using only one arm.
 We might be able to do it, but wouldn’t we be a lot more successful—and avoid going in circles—if we used both arms together?”
 They conclude: “In order to live balanced, meaningful, and creative lives full of connected relationships, it’s crucial that our two hemispheres work together.”

-In fact, both developmental diseases and abnormal information processing (like autism and schizophrenia, for an example) have been linked to a “dysfunctional integration among neural systems.”
+In fact, both developmental diseases and abnormal information processing (like autism and schizophrenia, for example) have been linked to a “dysfunctional integration among neural systems.”
 Therefore the optimal balance between the hemispheres is vital.

 To sum it up: